xmos/aisrv/lib_aisrv/doc/rst/design/general-design.rst

 The protocol to obtain data from flash is to send a command, and then in one transaction obtain the data as follows:

-// TODO: replace READ_FLASH in include file with FLASH_READ

  * FLASH_READ_MODEL:

      #.
 Output the integer FLASH_READ_MODEL